Campuses and Faculties

 - Environmental awareness

-The accredited course and community work of students has been officially recognized by SU and is added to their co- curricular transcript.
+The accredited course and community work of students are officially recognised by SU and is added to their co- curricular transcript.

 To find out more, or get involved, please contact Renee Hector-Kannemeyer.